AndersDeath/diary2/000-current.md

 # 09 Juli - Dienstag - Berlin - 656 Tag der Einwanderung - Warm Rainy

 I selected new name for the project, I will be called flexographer.
 It is a little bit long but I don't care.
 It's is a name for the soft, not for a product.
 The weather in Berling quite shitty.
 Rains are really heavy and try to wash everybody away.
 This is crazy.
 But it is what it is.
 I still don't have time to start writing a rewive to XU company.
 I need to plan it finally.
 Also I decided to stop using DUOLINGO at all.
+I was using it for 455 days in a row which was crazy and addicitve.